 Could you possibly be trying to calm yourself before going to bed?

 Maybe you are trying to comfort feelings of loneliness, insecurity, sadness.
 You know if you continue to do this to yourself your pants are no longer going to fit.
 It just seems so out of your control.
 Once you start eating it’s so hard to stop and feel satisfied by the nourishment.

-You’ve started picking at your desk throughout the day just to survive your work day.
-And 4pm has become a daily trip to the vending machine because a payday or a bag of potato chips is your best friend for the last hour.
+You’ve started picking at the snack drawer in your desk throughout the day just to survive your workday.
+And 4 pm has become a daily trip to the vending machine because a payday or a bag of potato chips is your best friend for the last hour.
 Not all days are ‘bad days’.
 Some days you get trail mix from the vending machine when you try to remain conscious of what you are eating.

 You have a shelf full of diet and cookbooks at home collecting dust.
 Each marked off with recipes or underlined from when you were sure this was going to be the time to change what you are doing.